erikdrobne/SwiftUICoordinator/README.md

 # SwiftUICoordinator

+## Introduction

-Coordinator pattern is a design pattern commonly used in Swift/iOS apps that helps you manage navigation and flow between views in your application.
-The idea is to keep views lightweight, decoupled and the app easier to maintain and extend over time.
-This package represents a solution for integrating Coordinator pattern into the SwiftUI framework.
+The Coordinator pattern is a popular design pattern in Swift/iOS apps that assists in managing navigation and flow between views within an application.
+The concept involves keeping views lightweight and decoupled, resulting in an app that is easier to maintain and extend over time.
+This package offers a solution for seamlessly integrating the Coordinator pattern into the SwiftUI framework.

 ## Problem

-In SwiftUI with NavigationStack we miss dismissing in the middle of the stack or replacing the view.
-UINavigationController works from earlier versions of iOS while NavigationStack was introduced with iOS 16.0.
-Our views shouldn’t know about configuration and presentation of other views.
+Despite the benefits of using SwiftUI, navigating between views and managing their flow can become a complex and cumbersome task.
+With NavigationStack, there are limitations where dismissing or replacing views in the middle of the stack becomes challenging.
+Additionally, views within an app should be decoupled from each other and should not know about the configuration or presentation of other views.
+Our goal is to reduce the time spent on navigation by seamlessly integrating the Coordinator pattern into SwiftUI, providing a lightweight and decoupled approach to view management that enables efficient dismissal and replacement of views.

 ## Implementation